Azure/autorest.powershell/docs/development.md

 ### Debugging

-1. Start generating: `autorest-beta --use:C:\path\to\local\autorest.powershell --powershell.debugger`.
+1. Start generating: `autorest --use:C:\path\to\local\autorest.powershell --powershell.debugger`.
 It will wait for debugger to attach.
 1. Start debugging: open autorest.powershell repo in vscode; press `F5`.
 You will see "Debugger attached." in your autorest console, then you can start debugging.

 ### Testing